-Professional Musician Rates in NZ
+Professional Musician Rates

 For nearly a decade, New Zealand’s professional musicians have asked a deceptively simple question: